- Food and Cooking»

 100-gram of Chinese Spinach will give you:

 - over 3,800 international units of Vitamin A, which is more than three times the daily requirement of an adult.

 - 168 mg of Calcium

-- 20% Protein; its protein content is even higher than soybean, milk, or whole wheat.
+- 20% Protein - higher than soybean, milk, or whole wheat.

-Spinach, and this also includes Chinese Spinach, has high content of oxalic acid.
-Hence, people who have gout and kidney stone should avoid this vegetable.
+Spinach and this also includes Chinese Spinach, has a high content of oxalic acid.
+Hence, people with gout and kidney stone should avoid this vegetable.

 Chinese Spinach in Traditional Medicine

-Besides using it in their cooking, the Chinese used them in traditional medicine to heal fractures, as supplement for heat stroke and for detoxification.
+Besides cooking, the Chinese used this red leaf vegetable amaranth in traditional medicine to heal fractures, as a supplement for heat stroke and for detoxification.

-Some people believed it would help prevent the premature graying of hair.
-However, I have not seen or read any documented results yet.
-If you have success in this area please share your experience by leaving your remarks/observations in the comment section below.
+It is also believed to delay the premature graying of hairs.
+I have not seen or read any documented results yet but if you have success in this area please share your experience by leaving your remarks/observations in the comment section below.